 The MPO recognizes that land use and development frequently impact transportation access, capacity, safety, and appearance of roadways most directly along various corridors in the region and the various municipalities.
 Special corridor plans are used to address these planning challenges and opportunities.
 One such corridor plan is the U.S. Highway 72 Corridor Plan, recognizing the potential impact of new industrial and related development along this corridor, which ranges from existing commercial development to relatively undeveloped along the corridor.
-Other coordinated efforts include the plans for economic development in conjunction with the I-22 Corridor and the Wilson Dam and Highway 133 studies.
-Other corridor studies are underway or proposed to address local situations or in conjunction with roadway or specific street projects.
+A corridor plan for Gresham and Middle Road in Lauderdale County was completed in 2018.
+This study focuses on traffic volume and turn movements for these two roads.
+These roads are in municipalities of Florence and St. Florian.
+The Pine Street corridor study will be completed in Fiscal Year 2020.
+This corridor study will study the pedestrian and vehicular traffic from Dr.